War on cancer: National Cancer Act of 1971

 The war on cancer began with the National Cancer Act of 1971, a United States federal law.

 The act was intended "to amend the Public Health Service Act so as to strengthen the National Cancer Institute in order to more effectively carry out the national effort against cancer".

 It was signed into law by President Nixon on December 23, 1971.

 Health activist and philanthropist Mary Lasker was instrumental in persuading the United States Congress to pass the National Cancer Act.
 She and her husband Albert Lasker were strong supporters of medical research.
 They established the Lasker Foundation which awarded people for their research.
 In the year of 1943, Mary Lasker began changing the American Cancer Society to get more funding for research.
 Five years later she contributed to getting federal funding for the National Cancer Institute and the National Heart Institute.
 In 1946 the funding was around $2.8 million and had grown to over $1.4 billion by 1972.
 In addition to all of these accomplishments, Mary became the president of the Lasker Foundation due to the death of her husband in 1952.
 Lasker's devotion to medical research and experience in the field eventually contributed to the passing of the National Cancer Act.

 The improved funding for cancer research has been quite beneficial over the last 40 years.
 In 1971, the number of survivors in the U.S. was 3 million and as of 2007 has increased to more than 12 million.

-NCI Director's Challenge
+NCI director's challenge

-In 2003, Andrew von Eschenbach, the director of the National Cancer Institute (who served as FDA Commissioner from 2006 to 2009 and is now a Director at biotechnology company BioTime) issued a challenge "to eliminate the suffering and death from cancer, and to do so by 2015".
+In 2003, Andrew von Eschenbach, the director of the National Cancer Institute, issued a challenge "to eliminate the suffering and death from cancer, and to do so by 2015".